 - From the findings of imaging examinations: in a CT may be a thinning of the skull bones – with the appearance of "wrought copper".

 - From the MRI, it may be determined the displacement downwardly of the lower part of the central nervous system – tonsils - or/and increase of the cerebral ventricles size).

 Immediate diagnosis is made by measuring of pressure; in the operating room by placing a special sensor in the cranial cavity.
 For the above reasons, in the craniosynostoses (simple or syndromic), it is required regular ophthalmological examination.
 It is therefore obvious that children with craniosynostoses should be kept under continuous follow-up by the craniofacial team.

 The surgical treatment of intracranial hypertension depends on the causes that produced it and the findings in this case.
 If it is caused due to reduced cranial volume or to locally increased pressure from cranial pathology, it becomes cerebral decompression with surgical enlargement of the skull and correction of its shape.

 - If tonsils project downwardly, it may need to be surgically enlarged the foramen (hole) through which the spinal cord exits from the skull.

-- Finally, if there is obstructive sleep apnea then it should definitely be released the breath with minor surgeries such as tonsillectomy and adenoidectomy (adenoids) at an early age (these surgeries are not usually quite effective), or facial advancement (frontofacial advancement) which constitutes the only effective solution at a somewhat older age.
+- Finally, if there is obstructive sleep apnea then the breath should definitely be released with minor surgeries such as tonsillectomy and adenoidectomy (adenoids) at an early age (these surgeries are not usually quite effective), or facial advancement (frontofacial advancement) which constitutes the only effective solution at a somewhat older age.

-The intracranial hypertension, even if it is treated successfully, it may recrudesce.
-For this reason, children who have experienced this problem should necessarily be followed-up with regular ophthalmological and neurological exams, and at the discretion of the neurologist or neurosurgeon with MRIs.
+The intracranial hypertension, even if treated successfully, it may recrudesce.
+For this reason, children who have experienced this problem should be followed-up with regular ophthalmological and neurological exams, and at the discretion of the neurologist or neurosurgeon with MRIs.